-The business value of investing in an interactive straudiment lies in the outside perspective.
+The business value of investing in a digital straudiment lies in the outside perspective.
 Too often, organizations operate from the inside out, and not in a good way.
 This outside in perspective brings light to internal and external roadblocks, opportunities, and low hanging fruit.
 In the Win Without Pitching Manifesto, Blair Enns offers the following insight regarding outside in creative thinking.

 “One of the advantages the outside expert brings is perspective.
 And one of the hallmarks of creativity is the ability to see problems differently, and thus find solutions others cannot see.
 To bring our perspective and problem-solving skills to bear we must be allowed time and freedom to diagnose the client’s challenges in our own manner.”

-For today’s business leaders, assessing and understanding the current landscape against company initiatives is a key component of developing an effective strategy and determining direction, particularly in interactive business.
+For today’s business leaders, assessing and understanding the current landscape against company initiatives is a key component of developing an effective strategy and determining direction, particularly in digital.
 Success in business today demands agility.
 Business problems must be defined and dealt with swiftly.
-Think of a straudiment as you might a car – most people do not drive 10,000 miles without maintenance or at least a diagnostic check up.
-The same is true for interactive business strategy and touch points.
+Think of a straudiment as you might a car — most people do not drive 10,000 miles without maintenance or at least a diagnostic check up.
+The same is true for digital strategy and touch points.
 A website, among other channels, always requires maintenance and updates.
-A straudiment acts as that diagnostic check up, providing a tangible snapshot of strengths, weaknesses, opportunities and threats in the interactive space.
+A straudiment acts as that diagnostic check up, providing a tangible snapshot of strengths, weaknesses, opportunities and threats in the digital space.